Skip to main content

 Ask staff to help you lift heavy items from shelves, in and out of the trolley and into the car.
 Avoid awkward postures when loading and unloading the car.
 Store items so they’re easy to access when you need them.

-Use a transfer bar
+Using a transfer bar

-Take tools with you
+Take helpful tools with you

 Carrying shopping bags

-Use your shoulders and wrists, to hold bags rather than straining your finger joints.
-Using a shopping trolley.
-A trolley provides you with stability and reduces your need to carry items to and from the car or around the shops.
+Using a shopping trolley: A trolley provides you with stability and reduces your need to carry items to and from the car or around the shops.
 Some people choose to use their laundry trolley to transport items from the car to the house.

 Finding the car